msogloblinsky/Easy-PSAP/snakemake_apply_PSAP/README.md

 Once the pipeline is configured and conda environments are created, the user just needs to run the Snakemake pipeline to score the vcf file with PSAP:

 ```
-snakemake --use-conda -j 20
+snakemake --use-conda --conda-frontend conda -j 20
 ```

 The mandatory arguments are:
-* **--use-conda**: to use the conda environemnts created at the previous step
+* **--use-conda**: to use the conda environments created at the previous step.
+The **--conda-frontend conda** specifies the use of conda to run the environments, instead of mamba.
 * **-j**: number of threads/jobs provided to snakemake.
 The VEP annotation uses 20 threads if provided (not more), and the number of threads will condition the number of individuals analyzed at the same time.

-An optional argument **--dry-run** can be to used to make a dry run of the pipeline, check if there are no warnings and see all the files that will be created.
+An optional argument **--dry-run** can be used to make a dry run of the pipeline, check if there are no warnings and see all the files that will be created.
 With the additionnal argument **--configfile=/path_to_configfile/name_config.yaml**, the user can use a configuration file in a different location instead of modifying the default config.yaml file in the snakemake directory.

 > TIP: If the execution of a step of the pipeline fails or if you want to see how it progresses, you can check the `{outdir}/log` directory where a log file is created for each rule of the Snakemake by individual if applicable.